Ms. Jessica Fraser

 Home & Family

 I grew up in Algona, Iowa, and all of my parents still live in Iowa.
 My mom and her husband live in Algona, my dad and his wife are also in Algona, and my stepdad and his wife live in Waukee.
 I am the oldest child, and I have several siblings: Gabe, Mike, Jenny, and Jeremiah; my youngest brother, Zach, passed away in 2005.
 I also have several nieces and nephews.
-I have a grown-up son named Blake who is twenty-six.
+I have a grown-up son named Blake who is twenty-seven.
 He lives in Petoskey, Michigan, where he works at Gordon Food Supply.
 My first year teaching at Southland, I lived in Faribault, and I drove here every day.
 That was A LOT of time in the car.
-I moved to Adams in 2016, and then to LeRoy in 2018, where I live with my sweetheart, Ben Reburn, and his children.
-Max is in seventh grade and Ayla is in fifth grade.
+I moved to Adams in 2016, and then to LeRoy in 2018, where I live with my sweetheart & domestic life partner, Ben Reburn, and his children.
+Max is in eighth grade and Ayla is in sixth grade.
 We have two cockatiels.
 I have had, Petey, the gray bird, since 2006, and Jasper, the yellow bird, since 2010.